Announcements

 David H. Perlmutter, MD, is executive vice chancellor for medical affairs and dean of Washington University School of Medicine.

-Welcome to Washington University School of Medicine.
+Welcome to Washington University School of Medicine

-Our culture of collaboration and inclusion is the foundation for success in everything we do.
-We recognize that by bringing together people from varying backgrounds, experiences and areas of expertise, we can develop richer solutions to complex scientific questions, train culturally sensitive clinicians and provide health care in a way that best serves our diverse patient population.
+We believe that the best science and the greatest improvements to human health can only come from conversation and collaboration across fields and institutions.
+By bringing together people from varying backgrounds, experiences and areas of expertise, we develop richer solutions to complex scientific questions, train culturally sensitive clinicians, and provide health care in a way that best serves our diverse patient population.
 To support these values, we are deeply committed to building a diverse and inclusive community in which everyone is welcomed, respected and supported.

 Sincerely,